jensarps/decoupled-input/README.md

   pitch: {
     device: 'mouse', // the device name
     inputId: 'y' // axis input is either x or y
-    // no up/down properties need to be provided for axis bindings
     invert: true // if the axis should be inverted
   }
 }